 In addition to an extensive weight loss program, Ultimate Bariatrics offers many different general surgery procedures.
-Below is a list of routinely performed general surgeries:
+Below is a list of general surgeries we routinely perform.

 Cholecystectomy is the medical term for Gall Bladder removal.
 The removal of the gall bladder is done to relieve the patient of inflammation due to gall stones or infection.
 In most cases, gall bladder removal is done laparoscopically, and as an out-patient procedure.
 The symptoms associated with a “gall bladder attack” or Cholecystitis, are pain or discomfort in the upper right quadrant of the abdomen.
 This is usually accompanied by a low-grade fever, diarrhea, vomiting, nausea and granulocytosis.
 The gallbladder may be tender and distended.
 Gall Bladder removal is typically diagnosed by a gall bladder ultrasound or a HIDA scan.